na-na-hi/renget/archive/characterprovider.md

 Writing Style | Fluent and simple.
 Shows, not tells. | Can overcomplicate with narration and tell you how to feel about the RP.
 META | Avoided with a stop sequence (mostly) | Avoided with a stop sequence.
 Creativeness | Creative in general, but repetitive in details | Overly "creative" in details Sex | Extreme and porn-like.
 Fixated on sex.
-Needs to be told to avoid it. | Вiscreet, but you can push it.
+Needs to be told to avoid it. | Descreet, but you can push it.
 Adds sex when necessary.
 Evil Deeds | Chaotic evil bastard. | Lawful neutral, can be evil when told.
 Attention | Has awful attention and can skip instruction blocks.
 Struggles with JB instructions bigger than 800 tokens, | Good attention, will follow sequences precisely.
 Completes 1k+ token JB instructions easily.
 OOC | Can ignore OOCs. | Rarely avoids OOCs.